pallets/.github/CONTRIBUTING.md

 the writing and formatting style of existing entries.
 Don't add an entry for changes that only affect documentation or project internals.

-Use the GitHub CLI to start a draft pull request.
+Use the GitHub CLI to start creating your pull request.
 Specify the target branch with `-B`.
 The "stable" branch is the target for bug and documentation fixes, otherwise the target is "main".

 ```
-$ gh pr create --web --draft --base stable
+$ gh pr create --web --base stable
 ```

 CI will run after you create the PR.
 If CI fails, you can click to see the logs